sebanc/foxflake/Readme.md

 ## Complementary instructions:

-### Installing the nvidia driver

-For Nvidia GPU compatible with the latest open source or proprietary kernel modules, recommended drivers are automatically enabled during install.<br><br>

-For older nvidia cards, you will need to follow the [NixOS nvidia instructions][NixOS-nvidia].<br><br>

 ### Changing desktop environment or application bundles after installation

 The "FoxFlake Environment Selection" application allows you to review at any point in time the desktop environment and bundles choices you made.<br><br>